metadsl/metadsl/docs/Roadmap.md

 We would appreciate any input from the community on what would be useful for them, that could serve to inform this roadmap.

-1. Add examples in docs for low level usage / create typed lambda calculus API
-    1. Show how to convert between [De Bruijn index](https://en.wikipedia.org/wiki/De_Bruijn_index) and named variable
-    2. Show how to implement [Church numerals](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals) and arithmetic on top of it
-    3. Show how to convert between these and python integers

-2. Support initial use case with NumPy API that translates to other backends (more details below)
+1. Support initial use case with NumPy API that translates to other backends (more details below)
   1. Be able to build up NumPy expression
   2. Create simple transformer to turn NumPy expressions into PyTorch AST.

-3. Start basing MoA off of this
+2. Add Mathematics of Array optimizations to the pipeline
+3. Translate NumPy API to `llvmlite` calls that build up [`xnd`](https://xnd.io/) computation.

 ## Prototype of initial NumPy API